flyteorg/flyteidl/gen/pb-protodoc/flyteidl/plugins/raw_container.proto.rst

 input_path
   (`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_) File system path (start at root).
 This folder will contain all the inputs exploded to a separate file.
   Example, if the input interface needs (x: int, y: blob, z: multipart_blob) and the input path is "/var/flyte/inputs", then the file system will look like
+  /var/flyte/inputs/inputs.<metadata format dependent -> .pb .json .yaml> -> Format as defined previously.
+The Blob and Multipart blob will reference local filesystem instead of remote locations
-  /var/flyte/inputs/inputs.<metadata format dependent -> .pb .json .yaml> /var/flyte/inputs/x -> X is a file that contains the value of x (integer) in string format /var/flyte/inputs/y -> Y is a file in Binary format /var/flyte/inputs/z/... -> Note Z itself is a directory
+  /var/flyte/inputs/x -> X is a file that contains the value of x (integer) in string format /var/flyte/inputs/y -> Y is a file in Binary format /var/flyte/inputs/z/... -> Note Z itself is a directory